-The PSK modulator in the modem employs a unique digital modulation scheme requiring no heterodyne operations (mixing and filtering to an IF) to arrive at the transmit RF frequency.
+The PSK/QAM modulator in the modem employs a unique digital modulation scheme requiring no heterodyne operations (mixing and filtering to an IF) to arrive at the transmit RF frequency.
 The desired carrier frequency is synthesized and directly modulated with the baseband signal.
 The baseband signal is itself digitally derived and generated using a digital to analog (D/A) converter.
 The digital signal processing of the transmit signal includes the equivalent of a 144 tap FIR filter function.

 As previously shown in Figure 1-2, synchronous transmit data and clock signals are accepted by the modulator, then processed by the V.35/Intelsat scrambler and differential encoder.
-The modulator can be set by the processor to operate at a number of data rates between 1.2 kbps (BPSK, rate 1/2) and 4,920 kbps (QPSK, rates 3/4 or 7/8).
+The modulator can be set by the processor to operate at a number of data rates between 1.2 kbps (BPSK, rate 1/2) and 20 Mbps (8PSK +, M520 feature set).
 Refer to the specification in Appendix A for exact rate capabilities.
-The data is then convolutionally encoded for Forward Error Correction (FEC) at rate 1/2, 3/4 or 7/8 resulting in an encoded signal at between 2.4 and 3280 Ksps (kilo symbols per second).
-The convolutional encoder can be programmed for rate 1/2, 3/4 or 7/8 and is set for a constraint factor (K) of 7 for use by a (receiving end) Viterbi convolutional decoder with the same rate and K factor.
-An optional Reed-Solomon FEC is available for concatenated operation with the Viterbi Codec and a new "Turbo Codes" Codec is also available to replace the Viterbi Codec.
+The data is then encoded for Forward Error Correction (FEC) at rate 1/2, 3/4, 5/6 or 7/8 resulting in an encoded signal at between 2.4 and 14,760 ksps (kilo symbols per second).
+The Viterbi convolutional encoder can be programmed for rate 1/2, 3/4, 5/6 or 7/8 and is set for a constraint factor (K) of 7 for use by a (receiving end) Viterbi convolutional decoder with the same rate and K factor.
+A Reed-Solomon FEC is available for concatenated operation with the Viterbi Codec and two types of "Turbo Codes" Codecs are also available to replace the Viterbi Codec.
+A special case is 8PSK, which only operates in a Trellis Code Modulation (TCM) mode at rate 2/3, unless a non-Viterbi FEC is added such as TPC or S-Tec.